rhysd/Dachs/next/docs/design/draft/expressions.md

 ## Match

-`match` expression selectively executes matched `case` clause and evalueted to the last expression of the clause.
-All `case` arms' last expressions must be the same type.
+`match` expression selectively executes matched `with` clause and evalueted to the last expression of the clause.
+All `with` arms' last expressions must be the same type.

 ```
 match {expression}
-case {pattern} then {block expression}
+with {pattern} then {block expression}
-case {pattern}
+with {pattern}
     {block expression}
 else
     {block expression}